 - debriefing following any use of seclusion or restraint to identify why it happened and what was learned.

-When I was doing my masters degree one of my classmates was working in a psychiatric intensive care unit where they had instituted changes in their approach to seclusion and restraints in order to provide trauma-informed care.
-My classmate had nothing but good things to say about this, and the unit had achieved very significant reductions in trauma and restraint utilization.
+When I was doing my master’s degree, one of my classmates was working in a psychiatric intensive care unit where they had instituted changes in their approach to seclusion and restraints in order to provide trauma-informed care.
+She had nothing but good things to say about this, and the unit had achieved very significant reductions in trauma and restraint utilization.

 I think all mental health care organizations should be trauma-informed, but it’s essential that it look trauma-informed from the client perspective, not just the staff or management’s perspective.
-While individual care providers for the most part try (with varying degrees of success) to be empathetic, it’s difficult for some clinicians, and particularly for organizations, to have any real understanding of what the client perspective looks like, especially when their perspective is tinged by stigma.
+While individual care providers, for the most part, try (with varying degrees of success) to be empathetic, it’s difficult for some clinicians, and particularly for organizations, to have any real understanding of what the client perspective looks like, especially when their perspective is tinged by stigma.

 Would you consider the mental health services that you’ve accessed to be trauma-informed?

-Sources: British Columbia Centre of Excellence for Women’s Health Trauma-Informed Practice Guide and Trauma-Informed Approaches to Seclusion and Restraint Reduction
+- British Columbia Centre of Excellence for Women’s Health: Trauma-Informed Practice Guide